 Among the attractions available to be explored in Coonoor and Ooty is the scenic tea garden.
 This boasts the most panoramic views of these areas.
 Tea estates are the primary production area for Nilgiri premium tea.
 As you visit the places, they arrange a tour so that you have an idea about how the tea is made.

-While walking across the beautiful green, multicolored fields, you feel a refreshing fragrance because the tea leaves are picked freshly.
-The views are serene and the atmosphere calm around it; therefore, it is a place to take refuge, an ideal place for strolling and appreciating nature at its best.
+While walking in beautiful green, multicolored fields, you feel a fresh fragrance because the tea leaves are fresh.
+The thoughts are calm and the atmosphere around it is calm; Therefore, it is a place to take shelter, which is an ideal place to walk and appreciate nature in its best form.

-The heart of Tamil Nadu, Ooty, is a picture-postcard destination that is within everyone’s reach.
-Most of its attractions do not charge much to get inside, thus making for an affordable getaway.
-Besides the famous places, there are plenty of other places to visit in Coonoor and Ooty that tend to show the town’s beauty and charm.
+Tamil Nadu’s heart, Ooty, is a picture-post card destination that is within everyone’s reach.
+Most of its attractions do not charge too much for going inside, thus making for an affordable migration.
+In addition to the famous places, there are many other places to travel in Koonur and Ooty that show the beauty and attraction of the city.

-The scenic beauty and pleasant climate of Ooty are things that have to be seen and experienced rather than described in words.
-Whether it is Ooty or Coonoor, a trip here will surely be one of the memorable adventures filled with breathtaking views and serene retreats.
+The beautiful beauty and pleasant climate of Ooty are things that are seen and experienced instead of described in words.
+Whether it is Ooty or Konur, a trip here will definitely be one of the adventures filled with breathtaking scenes and calm retreat.

 5 Best Place to Stay in Ooty for Couples